 - Very bad and sometimes deadly infections have happened in patients who take sarilumab.
 Most people who had these infections were taking other drugs to lower the immune system like methotrexate or steroid drugs.
 If you have any infection, are taking antibiotics now or in the recent past, or have had many infections, talk with your doctor.

-- Do not take this medicine if you have an infection.
+- Do not take sarilumab if you have an infection.

 - TB (tuberculosis) has been seen in patients started on sarilumab.
 These patients were exposed to TB in the past, but never got the infection.
-You will be tested to see if you have been exposed to TB before starting this medicine.
+You will be tested to see if you have been exposed to TB before starting sarilumab.

 - Call your doctor right away if you have any signs of infection like fever, chills, flu-like signs, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or a wound that will not heal.

 - It is used to treat rheumatoid arthritis.

 What do I need to tell my doctor BEFORE I take Sarilumab?

 - If you have an allergy to sarilumab or any part of sarilumab.